html-polygon/html-polygon/packages/vue/README.md

 This is where HTML Polygon differs.
 This component builds an HTML element that both looks like a polygon, and behaves like a polygon.

+You can use HTML Polygen to emulate the effects of the proposed CSS Shapes property `shape-inside`.